 Table Read My Screenplay will help to propel your screenwriting career forward with the Table Read showcase experience, an opportunity to confidently pitch to a range of 200 industry professionals with the title of “Grand Prize Winner” at the 22nd Annual Hollywood Pitch Festival, and a support mechanism for layering a long-term career with an invitation to be a part of the elite ISA Development Slate.

 Gain exposure with directors, producers and other industry pros through a live Table Read performance of your script, an invitation to the ISA Development Slate and an all-access pass to the 22nd Annual Hollywood Pitch Festival, plus many more exciting prizes.

-Prior to your Table Read showcase, an established director is guaranteed to personally meet with you to workshop your script with professional actors.
+Prior to your Table Read showcase, the director will personally meet with you to workshop your script with professional actors.
 You’ll also get the opportunity to pitch to over 200 Industry Professionals at the Hollywood Pitch Festival, and as an elite member of the ISA Development Slate, the Career Development team will work with you for a minimum of 1 year to continue getting you and your script in front of more Producers, Literary Representatives and other Industry Executives from companies like Lakeshore Entertainment, Gidden Media, ICM, and others.

 Q: How do I enter Table Read My Screenplay – HOLLYWOOD?

 A: Complete the form on the SUBMIT ENTRY page.

 Q: How do I enter for one of the other cities?

 A: Only one Table Read My Screenplay competition is held at any time.
 Our next host city will be announced at a later date.